RapidOS-Community/RapidOS/README.md

 - **Flexible**: :wrench: You have options.
 RapidOS allows you to customize your Windows experience to your exact needs and preferences.
 - **Supportive**: :hammer_and_wrench: You have help.
 RapidOS offers you a friendly and helpful developer community that is ready to assist you.

+## Versions of RapidOS :gear:

+### Stable RapidOS
+- **Description**: Standard Windows with minor performance tweaks for daily use.
+- **Features**: Reliable, secure, and easy to use.

+### Speed RapidOS
+- **Description**: High-performance and stable system for power users.
+- **Features**: Optimized for speed while maintaining stability.

+### Extreme RapidOS
+- **Description**: Maximum performance optimized for gaming and intensive tasks, with reduced stability.
+- **Features**: Best for gaming, less stable than other versions.

 ## How to Get Started? :rocket:

 RapidOS is currently in development and will be available soon.
-Our system will based on [AME Wizard](https://ameliorated.io/), a powerful tool that allows you to apply a custom **playbooks** to your Windows installation.
+Our system will be based on [AME Wizard](https://ameliorated.io/), a powerful tool that allows you to apply custom **playbooks** to your Windows installation.
 A playbook is a set of scripts and configurations that modify your system according to your preferences.
 With RapidOS, you can use our playbook in the future to transform your Windows experience in a few easy steps.

 ## How to Contact Us? :email: